awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/6_optional.md

 * Browse S3 to find the path to your Parquet object (ex: `s3://[YOUR_BUCKET]/parquet_partitioned/`) and click **Add an S3 data source**.

-* From the drop down menu, select the IAM role we created at the beginnig of the lab: `AWSGlueRole-module-1-lab`
+* From the drop down menu, select the IAM role you created at the beginnig of the lab: `AWSGlueRole-module-1-lab`

 * Click **Next**